metas-mk/100-days-of-code/r2-log.md

 #### How to push your new local project to a GitHub Reporitory
 - I started a new git project locally and decided to also push this to GitHub to allow to track my progress on that too.
 Here is how I did this https://help.github.com/en/articles/adding-an-existing-project-to-github-using-the-command-line

+#### ReactJS learning and coding
+- Learning JSX in theory and practical coding.
+Started with building components.